nickloman/genomescience/agenda.markdown

 Chair: Aziz Aboobaker, University of Oxford

-11:30 - 12:00 Amy Buck, Wellcome Trust Research Career Development Fellow, Centre for Immunity, Infection and Evolution, University of Edinburgh *Helminth miRNAs: immune regulators*
+11:30 - 12:00 Amy Buck, Wellcome Trust Research Career Development Fellow, Centre for Immunity, Infection and Evolution, University of Edinburgh *RNA and vesicle secretion by helminths: a new mode of parasite-host communication?*

 12:00 - 12:30 Tatjana Sauka-Spengler, Associate Professor of Genome Biology, Radcliffe Department of Medicine, University of Oxford, *Title: tbc*